 If you are the passenger in a motor vehicle accident, there are a few things that you can do.
 This makes sure that you get compensation.
 First, make sure that the drivers file a police report.
-If the drivers cannot decide who caused the accident, you might get asked to act as a witness.
+If the drivers cannot decide who caused the accident, you might be asked to act as a witness.
 This can help them decide.
-But, as a passenger in the accident, you will most likely not get blamed for the accident.
+But, as a passenger in the accident, you will most likely not be blamed for the accident.
 Eventually the other drivers will sort it out.
-Once this happens, you can recover compensation if you got injured.
+Once this happens, you can recover compensation if you were injured.
 You should also make sure that you get your injuries checked out by a doctor.

 If Your Driver Is At Fault

 If the driver of the car you were in is at fault for the accident, you have the right to recover damages from him or her.
 You can file a claim against that driver’s insurance policy.
 This allows you to get compensation for any injuries that you sustained in the accident.
 Typical liability coverage should cover the cost of lost wages.
 It can also cover medical expenses and pain and suffering.